-Looking at a websites bounce rate is great for an average representation of the site but it doesn’t really help to understand what to improve.
-If you have a 2 page website and 1 page has a 1% bounce rate and the other page has a 99% bounce rate, the websites bounce rate is 50% which isn’t bad.
+Looking at a website’s bounce rate is great for an average representation of the site but it doesn’t really help to understand what to improve.
+If you have a 2-page website and 1 page has a 1% bounce rate and the other page has a 99% bounce rate, the website’s bounce rate is 50% which isn’t bad.
 However, looking into the detail this shows that one page is great and the other is horrible.
-So, when looking at bounce rate with a focus to make website changes you should ALWAYS look on a page by page basis.
+So, when looking at bounce rate with a focus to make website changes you should ALWAYS look on a page-by-page basis.

 You can check this in Google Analytics by looking at Behavior -> Site Content -> Landing Pages.
 Prioritize changing the pages with the highest traffic and the highest bounce rate – this shows the page is ranking well and lots of people are looking at it so you have the biggest opportunity.

-While time on page is not as valuable as the completion of a contact form or signing up for a newsletter it does help drive some changes.
+While time on the page is not as valuable as the completion of a contact form or signing up for a newsletter it does help drive some changes.

-Look at what the content is intended to do, and by this I mean, is it intended to help build your brand awareness, gain trust or convert a visitor.
+Look at what the content is intended to do, and by this I mean, is intended to help build your brand awareness, gain trust or convert a visitor.
 Knowing where the content sits in your sales funnel will help you understand what changes to make.
 If you’re looking for a piece on Sales Funnels and Conversion Tracking you can find more information in our ROI Conversion Tracking article.